 Enough about training and equipment; let’s talk money.
 How much can you earn as a rookie and as an experienced transcriptionist?

-Most freelance jobs are based either on a per-project or per hour basis.
-Transcription jobs are based and pay on the audio minute except for medical transcription.
-In other words, for each minute of an audio recording, you are paid a specific rate.
-Keep in mind that it may take several minutes to transcribe one minute of an audio file.
+Most freelance jobs are based either on a per-project or per-hour basis.
+Transcription jobs are based and pay on the audio minute, except for medical transcription.
+In other words, you are paid a specific rate for each minute of an audio recording.
+Remember that it may take several minutes to transcribe one minute of an audio file.

-It may take an inexperienced transcriptionist two hours or more to transcribe 15 minutes of simple audio or eight hours to transcribe 60 minutes of audio.
+It may take an inexperienced transcriptionist two hours or more to transcribe 15 minutes of simple audio or eight hours to transcribe a 60-minute recording.
 Remember, some projects are easier than others to transcribe.

-You are learning a new skill, so as a rookie transcriptionist, it’s recommended that you obtain as much experience as quickly as possible.
-New transcriptionists usually work for $.30 to .40 cents per minute.
-Then you can apply to work for better paying U.S. based transcription companies that work on more complex projects and pay a higher rate.
+You are learning a new skill, so obtaining as much experience as possible as a rookie transcriptionist is recommended.
+New transcriptionists usually work for $0.30 to $0.40 per minute.
+Then, you can apply for better-paying U.S.-based transcription companies that work on more complex projects and higher-paying work.

 What is the easiest way to get started as a transcriptionist?